xsfuentes/adblock/README.md

 * Designate a directory on your storage for adblock, e.g. /opt/adblock/ (as seen by the router).
 Avoid spaces!
 This is the PREFIX.

 ### 2. Install Adblock
 * Place both files in this github repo on the filesystem of your target device.
-For example: /opt/adblock
+For example: /opt/adblock/
+* For the pixelserv code, copy then paste the code in Tools > System Commands and Execute.
+By default, the pixelserv should be installed in /opt/adblock/ directory.
 * Make adblock.sh executable `chmod +x /opt/adblock.sh`
-* Edit /opt/adblock/config adjusting the PREFIX variable to match that path chosen.
+* Edit /opt/adblock/config file for pixelserv and other settings.
 * Optionally comment or uncomment the various sources in the config file per your perferences.

 ## Running Adblock